“In your anger do not sin: Do not let the sun go down while you are still angry.” – Ephesians 4:26

 Women who only have time to fight before bed.

-Women who fiercely love their husbands and jealously guard their marriage against any foothold the devil tries to gain, including the very real limitations we as humans face when we’re tired, hungry, and just want to stop talking for a little bit.
+Women who fiercely love their husbands and jealously guard their marriage against any foothold the devil tries to gain, including the very real limitations humans face when we’re tired, hungry, and just want to stop talking for a little bit.

 Even Biblical scholars acknowledge that allowing some time to pass before attempting a resolution can help by “allowing our emotions to recede, releasing relational pressure, giving us perspective.”